YashdalfTheGray/thing-doer/design/processor.md

 ### `GET /ping`

 This is the standard ping health check, will always respond with a 200 and the string `pong\n`.
 Good for determining routing to the application through the network infrastructure.

+### `GET /deep_ping`

+This is a deeper health check that returns JSON that details the internal state of the processor.
+It returns JSON so as to be machine parseable.
+It also provides a `status` field with 3 possible states

+- `okay` - all the internal checks passed and the application is ready to go
+- `partial_success` - at least one of the internal checks failed, application may not work as intended
+- `error` - all the internal checks have failed and the application needs reconfiguration